 Museums offer Indian art and culture

-The South Asian collections of Emory’s Michael C. Carlos Museum represent living religious traditions that originated in India thousands of years ago and spread throughout Asia and around the globe.
+This is a part of the South Asian collections of Emory’s Michael C. Carlos Museum which represent living religious traditions that originated in India thousands of years ago and spread throughout Asia and around the globe.
 As the third- and fourth-largest religions in the world, Buddhism and Hinduism have millions of followers, not only in Asia, but here in the United States, and even in Atlanta.

 The Carlos Museum is closed to visitors until further notice.
 This decision was made out of an abundance of caution and in response to the rapidly evolving information regarding coronavirus (COVID-19).
 We look forward to connecting with you on Facebook, Instagram, and through our e-newsletter (https://carlos.emory.edu/connect) as well as through various online events and online activities.
 Visit carlos.emory.edu for updates.